Published September 8, 2020

 Qualification: Certificate III in Beauty Services

-Beauticians perform beauty services such as lash extensions, manicures, brow and lash tints, tanning, hair removal, and some simple skin treatments.
+Beauticians perform beauty services such as lash extensions, manicures, brow and lash tints, tanning, hair removal, and simple skin treatments.

-- Often get qualified through an apprenticeship or traineeship
+- Often get qualified through an apprenticeship or traineeship.

 - Spray tanning

 - Eyelash & eyebrow tinting